-How the Valorant ranking system works has always been a mystery.
-Some people got an instant rank change after a single loss or defeat, whereas others have been on a winning streak but still struggle to rank up.
+How the VALORANT ranking system works has always been a mystery.
+Some people get an instant rank change after a single loss or defeat, whereas others have been on a winning streak but still struggle to rank up.

 Riot’s Senior Competitive Designer for Valorant EvrMoar said the following as an example:

-Valorant is still pretty new and constant changes are being made to its matchmaking system and agents.
-It’s going to take a while for them to get things just right as it is the same with every competitive game.
+Valorant is still pretty new; constant changes are being made to its matchmaking system and agents.
+It’s going to take a while for them to get things just right, as it is the same with every competitive game.
 Despite all the little mishaps, VALORANT is still growing its player base at a steady pace.